Mask of Agamemnon

 The Mask of Agamemnon is a gold funerary mask which was discovered at the Bronze Age site of Mycenae in southern Greece.
 The mask, displayed in the National Archaeological Museum of Athens, has been described by the historian Cathy Gere as the "Mona Lisa of prehistory".

 German archaeologist Heinrich Schliemann, who discovered the artifact in 1876, believed that he had found the body of the Mycenaean king Agamemnon, leader of the Achaeans in the ancient Greek epic of the Trojan War, the Iliad.
-Modern archaeological research suggests that the mask dates to about the 16th century BC, pre-dating the period of the mythical Trojan War by 300–400 years.
+Modern archaeological research suggests that the mask dates to around the 16th century BC, pre-dating the period of the mythical Trojan War by 300–400 years.

 Discovery

-Schliemann found the gold funeral mask in 1876, in a shaft tomb designated Grave V, at the site Grave Circle A, Mycenae.
+Heinrich Schliemann found the gold funeral mask in 1876 in a shaft tomb designated Grave V, at the site Grave Circle A, Mycenae.
 A total of eight men were discovered in Grave Circle A, all of whom had weapons in their graves, but only five had masks; those were in Grave IV and Grave V.

 The quantities of gold and carefully worked artifacts indicate honor, wealth and status.
 The Mask of Agamemnon was named by Schliemann after the legendary Greek king Agamemnon of Homer's Iliad.
 Schliemann took this as evidence the Trojan War was a real historical event.